YaniKyr/AutoScaler-Demo/Cadvisor vs Metrics Server.md

 <img src="https://github.com/YaniKyr/Thesis_Notes/blob/main/SharedScreenshot1.jpg"  width="50%" height="50%">

+Metrics Server is a scalable, efficient source of container resource metrics for Kubernetes built-in autoscaling pipelines.

+Metrics Server collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through Metrics API for use by Horizontal Pod Autoscaler and Vertical Pod Autoscaler.
+[Metrics Server](https://kubernetes-sigs.github.io/metrics-server/)

 - **Kubelet**.
 Provides node/pod/container resource usage information (cAdvisor will be slimmed down to provide only core system metrics).
 Kubelet acts as a node-level and application-level metrics collector as opposed to cAdvisor responsible for cluster-wide metrics.
 - **Resource estimator**.
 Runs as a DaemonSet that turns raw usage values collected from Kubelet into resource estimates ready for the use by schedulers or HPA to maintain the desired state of the cluster.